ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

 DVR Live Streaming
 ^^^^^^^^^^^^^^^^^^

-Flash Media Server 3.5, introduced DVR live streaming - the ability to pause and seek in a live stream.
-This functionality is supported by the JW Player.
-It can be enabled by setting the option **rtmp.dvr=true**.

-By default, a DVR stream acts like a regular on-demand stream, the only difference being that the *duration* of the stream keeps increasing.
-This leads to a slightly awkward user experience, since the time scrubber in the controlbar keeps bouncing around in one position instead of moving to the right.
+Flash Media Server 3.5 introduced live DVR streaming - the ability to pause and seek in a live stream.
+A DVR stream acts like a regular on-demand stream, the only difference being that the *duration* of the stream keeps increasing (that is, when the stream is still recording).

-To solve this issue, also set the *duration* option to the total duration of your live event (or, to be safe, a few minutes longer).
-That way the time scrubber will function normally.
-The *live head* of the event is then indicated by the download progress bar in the player.
-If a user seeks beyond that point, he will automatically get pushed to that head.
-Here's an example of DVR Live Streaming with duration (3600 seconds is 1 hour):
+Instead of starting from the beginning, the player will automatically jump to the *live* head of the DVR stream, so users can jump right into a live event.
+Subsequently, they are able to seek back to the beginning.

+In order to enable DVR streaming you should:

+* Install the **DVRCast** application (which is provided for free by Adobe) onto your FMS3.5 server.
+Certain Content Delivery Networks (like `Edgecast <http://edgecast.com/>`_) have this application already installed for you.
+* Use a live stream publishing tool (such as Adobe's Flash Media Live Encoder 3.1) that can issue DVR recording commands to an RTMP server.
+* Set the option **rtmp.dvr=true**. to your JW Player.
+This option switches the player in **DVRCast** mode, attempting to DVR subscribe to the stream and increasing the duration of the stream if recording is still in progress.

+Here is an example embed code, with the *rtmp.dvr* option set:

 .. code-block:: html